THANK YOU FOR YOU INTEREST IN DREAM WEEK. REGISTRATION IS NOW CLOSED.

 Do most people attend with a friend or attend on their own?

 There really is a mix.
 Some friends and co-workers come down together, and there are father/son combinations, even mother/son and father/daughter combos.
 But about 75% of campers come down completely on their own.
 It's a chance to meet and socialize with other Oriole fans, and many lifelong friendships have gotten their start at Orioles camps.

 What is the average age of a camper?

 The minimum age to attend camp is 30 years old.
 Our campers range in age from 30 to 80+ years old.
-Regardless of age, each camper has the same opportunity to play - as much or as little as they want to take part.
+The median age at last year's camp was 51.
+Regardless of age, each camper has the same opportunity to play -- as much or as little as they want to take part.